Landjuweel: 20th-21st century

-The landjuweel was reinstated in 1922 by King Albert I, with the help of Herman Teirlinck, as the most prestigious award for a Flemish amateur theater company.
-It concerns a single silver bowl that is in principle awarded annually as a challenge cup during the Landjuweel Tournament at the end of October.

-In the early 1950s, King Baudouin donated a jewel bowl that symbolizes landjuweel for the current tournament.
-In practice, a cash prize is offered to the winning group whole the bowl was kept in the Sterckshof Silver Museum in Deurne.
-The bowl can be seen on the Suikerrui in Antwerp.
+In practice, a cash prize is offered to the winning group while the bowl is kept in the Sterckshof Silver Museum in Deurne.
+The bowl can also be seen on the Suikerrui in Antwerp.

-The landjuweel was awarded for the last time in 2012.
-Subsequently, a new concept was developed in which qualitative productions were selected during a preliminary round and were allowed to participate in the Landjuweel Festival.
+The landjuweel prize was awarded for the last time in 2012.
+Subsequently, a new concept was developed in which high-quality productions were selected during a preliminary judging round and invited to participate in the Landjuweel Festival.
 Since 2016, the Landjuweel Festival takes place in a different city each year.